What Is Comparative Income Statement?

-- It makes analyses simple and fast as past figures can easily be compared with the current figures without the need for referring to separate past Income Statements.
+- It makes analysis simple and fast as past figures can easily be compared with the current figures without referring to separate past Income Statements.

-- It makes comparison across different companies also easy and helps in analyzing the efficiency both at Gross Profit Level and Net Profit Level.
+- It makes comparisons across different companies also easy and helps analyze the efficiency both at Gross Profit Level and Net Profit Level.

-- Comparative Income Statement is not of much use in cases where the company has diversified into new business lines which have impacted the Sales and Profitability drastically.
+- A comparative Income Statement is not of much use in cases where the company has diversified into new business lines, which have drastically impacted Sales and profitability.

-This has been a guide to Comparative Income Statement.
-Here we discuss its examples and types of comparative income statement analysis (including the horizontal analysis and vertical analysis).
+This article has been a guide to what is Comparative Income Statement.
+We explain It with examples, how to prepare it along with advantages, disadvantages & types.
 You may learn more about financial analysis from the following articles –